One new death in north-east linked to Covid-19 - Evening Express

 The numbers are different to those published every day by the Scottish Government as it includes all deaths where Covid-19, including suspected cases, is mentioned on a person’s death certificate.

-This is the 11th weekly reduction in a row of deaths involving the virus.
+This is the 12th weekly reduction in a row of deaths involving the virus, and the lowest since the start of the pandemic.

 More than three quarters of registered deaths involving Covid-19 to date involved people aged 75 or over, 77%.

-Pete Whitehouse, Director of Statistical Services, said: ““Every death from this virus is a tragedy and these statistics represent the heartbreak of many families across the country who have lost loved ones.
+Pete Whitehouse, Director of Statistical Services, said: “Every life that is lost because of this virus is a tragedy and brings heartbreak to families across the country.

-“Today’s publication includes updated analysis on mortality by occupation, deprivation, leading causes of death, pre-existing conditions and urban rural classification.
-We have also provided an updated breakdown by local area.
+“Today’s publication shows a continuing decline in the number of people dying from Covid-19.
+Since the peak week in mid-April, when 661 Covid-19 related deaths were registered, the number of these deaths has thankfully declined for twelve consecutive weeks, to 6 in the latest week.

-“This additional analysis provides important information on the progression and impact of the virus and we will continue to work alongside Public Health Scotland and the Scottish Government to provide robust information.”
+“National Records of Scotland will continue to work with Scottish Government and Health Protection Scotland (HPS) to monitor and understand the progress and impact of this virus across the country.”

 Support the Evening Express today.